-RAID 0 (4 Drive)]
+•

+P-DRIVE1 P-DRIVE2 P-DRIVE3 P-DRIVE4 P-DRIVE1 P-DRIVE2 P-DRIVE3 P-D

+DATA-A DATA-B DATA-C DATA-D DATA-A DATA-B DATA-C DAT

+DATA A-ABCD DATA A-ABCD

+P-DRIVE1 P-DRIVE2 P-DRIVE3 P-DRIVE4 P-DRIVE1 P-DRIVE2 P-DRIVE3 P-D

+DATA-A DATA-B DATA-C DATA-D DATA-A DATA-B DATA-C DAT

+DATA A-ABCD DATA A-ABCD

 P-DRIVE1 P-DRIVE2 P-DRIVE3 P-DRIVE4

 DATA-A DATA-B DATA-C DATA-D

-DATA A-ABCD

-P-DRIVE1 P-DRIVE2 P-DRIVE3 P-DRIVE4

-DATA-A DATA-B DATA-C DATA-D

-DATA -ABCD

-P-DRIVE1 P-DRIVE2 P-DRIVE3 P-DRIVE4

-DATA-A DATA-B DATA-C DATA-D

-DATA -ABCD
+-ABCD L-DRIVE = = 470 7

 RAID1: This type of array is referred to as "Mirroring" or a "Mirrored Array."
-RAID1 uses two (2) physical drives and writes ALL data to both drives simultaneously providing a 1 to 1 mirror, giving you a live 100% redundancy.
-If a drive fails while data is being written, you will still be up and running.
-In most cases, when a failure occurs, you will experience a stutter in performance and a small but noticeable slow down.
+RAID1 uses two (2) physical drives and writes ALL data to both drives simultaneously providing a 1 to 1 mirror, giving you 100% redundancy live.
+So as data is being written, if a drive fails you are still up and running.
+In most cases, when a failure occurs you will experience a stutter in performance and a small but noticeable slow down.
 Next, you'll likely see a popup warning from IRST alerting you that a drive has failed or is disconnected, and your array's status has been changed to "Degraded".
 RAID1 (at least on these PCH driven controllers) are limited to 2 drives.
-Because this is a mirror, you will use 50% of your capacity in redundancy.
+Also being that this is a mirror, you will use 50% of your capacity in redundancy.